reggieb/rails_two_step_authentication_example/README.md

 ```

 This is an example of why it is better not to overwrite the `authenticate_user!` method –
-so we can use it where we just need to ensure the user has complete just the first step
+so we can use it where we need to ensure the user has complete just the first step
 of the authentication.

 The `new` action can be fairly simple – I’ve used it to clear the session key, and render